ChristopherBilg/mymoney/README.md

 ### TODO (for developers)

 - Add storybooks for all components that don't have one.
+- Add linting for valid JSDoc in source code
+- Add building of valid JSDoc from source code into readable format `(markdown?)`
 - Merge income and expense dialogs into one component
 - Merge income and expense display cards into one component
 - Implement [json schema validation](https://www.npmjs.com/package/ajv) for database inputs